oyranos-cms/oyranos-cms.github.io/wiki/ColourMatchingModuls.md

  - Programms
 ---

-The CMM colormatching module is the “engine” for colorconversions in applications.
-In Open Source applications, littlecms is the most used CMM.
-Other widly used CMMs are the AppleCMM in MacOSX, the AdobeCMM for Adobe-only applications and the CMM delivered with Windows XP.
+The CMM colormatching module is the “engine” for color conversions in applications.

+In Open Source applications, LittleCMS is the most used CMM.
+Other widely used CMMs are the AppleCMM in MacOSX, the AdobeCMM for Adobe-only applications and the CMM delivered with Windows XP.

 Implementations
 ---------------